2060-io/credo-ts-didcomm-ext/packages/shorten-url/README.md

 ```

 - `requestShortenedUrl` throws if the same `threadId` (the request `@id`) was already processed, keeping the exchange idempotent.
 - `sendShortenedUrl` throws if the referenced record already has a shortened URL or was invalidated.
-Pass the record id from the inbound event; if `expiresTime` is omitted and the request contained `requested_validity_seconds`, the expiration is derived automatically (`createdAt + validity`) and sent as an ISO-8601 string per DIDComm best practices.
+Pass the record id from the inbound event; the API automatically reuses the stored `connectionId`.
+If `expiresTime` is omitted and the request contained `requested_validity_seconds`, the expiration is derived automatically (`createdAt + validity`) and sent as an ISO-8601 string per DIDComm best practices.
 - `invalidateShortenedUrl` throws if the link was already invalidated (or never existed for that connection), ensuring the flow stays consistent.
 - `deleteById` validates the connection ownership before removing a stored record, so only the owner agent can clean up its shorten-url entries.